 As the foundation has evolved, issues related to sustainability have come to represent the foundation’s true north, with the growing identification of sustainability as both a process and a goal to ensure long-term human and ecosystem well-being.

-The Texas-based foundation currently lends its voice to the ongoing dialogue and debate in four grantmaking programs, including Water, Clean Energy, Sustainability Science, and Natural Gas Sustainability.
+The Texas-based foundation currently lends its voice to the ongoing dialogue and debate in four grantmaking programs, including Water, Clean Energy, Sustainability Education, and Shale Sustainability.

 The foundation also continues to earmark a percentage of funds for projects outside of its grantmaking programs, including Cook’s Branch Conservancy, the Mitchell Institute for Fundamental Physics and Astronomy, and other issues that reflect the values and vision of Cynthia and George.